abyssDS/sfmlWiki/FAQ.md

 ### <a name="grl-platforms"/>On which platforms is SFML currently available?

-SFML is currently available and fully functional in Windows (8, 7, Vista, XP, 2000, 98), Linux and Mac OS X. SFML works on both 32 and 64 bit systems.
+SFML 2.1 and newer is currently available and fully functional in Windows (8, 7, Vista, XP), Linux and Mac OS X. SFML works on both 32 and 64 bit systems.
+If older Windows versions need to be support, it should be possible to use SFML 2.0 instead (see [the commit](https://github.com/LaurentGomila/SFML/commit/cd68d662043c2305990d1b6b559b0138bd77af14) for removal of Windows 9x and similar).

 ### <a name="grl-languages"/>Which programming languages are supported by SFML?